 I was doing what is considered by most people as 'normal'.
 Well, I think it's not.
 I now actually think that this kind of life is as abnormal as it fucking gets.

 Why did I quit my job as an Engineer to become a Photographer?

 The Illusion of Conventional Success

 I will start the story from school.
 I think that it starts earlier for most people, but although I come from a low-class family, most of my relatives were small business owners, so at least I inherited a, as Nike says, "just do it" mentality which is a good legacy to inherit.

-You see what we learn in school is that we have to work hard, get good grades, go to a good school or university, so that you land yourself a good job, where you work hard, earn money, do that until you are 65 and then you get a good pension, lower than your last salary and be able to feed yourself until you die.
+You see what we learn in school is that we have to work hard, get good grades, and go to a good school or university so that we land ourselves a good job, where we work hard, earn money, and do that until you are 65 and then you get a good pension, lower than your last salary and be able to feed yourself until you die.

 I can hardly keep myself from vomiting even while writing these lines, yet at the time, it sounded like a good plan.